Skip to Content

 A homeless encampment is seen on a sidewalk in San Francisco

-By Emma Tucker, Stephanie Becker and Cheri Mossburg, CNN
+By Emma Tucker, Stephanie Becker, Cheri Mossburg and Lauren Mascarenhas, CNN

 “Warnings will be followed by citations,” the release said.
 “In some cases, citations could be followed by escalating penalties, including arrest.
 The goal is not punishment, it is compliance.”

-The Supreme Court in June ruled in favor of the city of Grants Pass, Oregon, which ticketed homeless people for sleeping outside, rejecting arguments that doing so violated the Constitution’s ban on “cruel and unusual” punishment.
+The differing approaches from two of California’s largest cities come after the Supreme Court in June ruled in favor of the city of Grants Pass, Oregon, which ticketed homeless people for sleeping outside, rejecting arguments that doing so violated the Constitution’s ban on “cruel and unusual” punishment.

 “There are simply no more excuses.
-It’s time for everyone to do their part,” Newsom said, directing state agencies to “adopt humane and dignified policies” and “move urgently to address dangerous encampments while supporting and assisting the individuals living in them.”
+It’s time for everyone to do their part,” Newsom said last week, directing state agencies to “adopt humane and dignified policies” and “move urgently to address dangerous encampments while supporting and assisting the individuals living in them.”

 Homeless advocates and some elected officials immediately voiced outrage, saying the crackdown – without providing adequate shelter and other services – would simply move people to other areas in a state where the cost of living is high and the number of shelter beds limited.